 3 Things Men can do to End Unconscious Gender Bias in the Healthcare Workplace

 1) If you want a cupcake, bake or buy it yourself.

 2) Never ask a woman to do anything you would not also request of a man.

 3) STOP the first-name-shaming -- a doctor is a doctor is a doctor, regardless of gender

 PLEASE LEAVE A COMMENT:

-How would it feel if these were consistent behaviors in your workplace?
+How would it feel if you could stop these three common gender biased behaviors in your workplace?

-What other gender bias busting behavior changes have you seen make a difference?
+What other gender bias busting behavior changes have you seen make a difference on your teams?